Education Benefits for Dependent Children

 Dependent Child Benefit at the University of Pittsburgh

 The Request for Education Benefits form must be submitted once per academic year for each individual who is eligible for education benefits at the University of Pittsburgh.
-Download the Request for Education Benefits Form (PDF).
+Please click here to access the Education Benefit Request Form for the University of Pittsburgh.

 Staff employees must attach documentation to verify child dependency when submitting the Request for Education Benefits form to the Office of Human Resources.
 If all eligibility criteria are met, the education benefit will be reflected on the student's invoice as a credit, subtracted from the balance due, when the invoice is generated by the Office of Student Accounts.